 “Shut up,” she hissed, pulling Chester close to her.

 “Shut your dog up!”

-They wouldn’t believe her story.
+They sat her down on the curb and listened to her frantic dialogue.
+It was clear that they didn’t believe her story.
 She hadn’t thought to bring her I.D.; they never left the neighborhood on their walk.
-They looked up her information in their computer; they couldn’t confirm if they found her or not.
+They looked up her information on their computer; they couldn’t confirm if they had found her.
 She heard them discussing what to do with her.
 She caught the phrase “animal control.”

 “You’re not taking my dog!” she screamed.

 “Calm down, ma’am.
 We’re trying to help you,” said one of the cops.

 “Maybe I walked into the wrong house?
 Please, just let me go home.
 Let me call my Mom, please,” she began to weep.
 Her insides were bursting from anxiety.
 Her brain was firing a mile a minute.
 She unhooked Chester and buried herself in his soft hair.
 They turned away from her.
 She took off and ran home, Chester at her heels.